sematext/docs/docs/logs/discovery/control-plane.md

 Logs Discovery Control Plane is the central location for managing the shipping of discovered log sources.
 It consists of various tabs, each of them designated to one particular log source.

-The rows are comprised of the following columns:
+The rows have the following columns:

 - `Name` represents the human-friendly identifier for the log source, such as log file name or container name.
 - `Infra App` is linked to the App token that was used to deploy the Sematext Agent.
+If you have only one Infra App, then this column is not shown.
 The Infra App stores infrastructure data and metrics including discovered log sources.
 - `Destination App` specifies the Logs App where logs are shipped.
-You can selects a distinct Logs App for each group.
+You can select a distinct Logs App for each group.
 - `Automatic Shipping` determines whether the logs are automatically shipped for some group.
 Initially, if no log shipping was set up, this column shows the `Set Up` button.
 Conversely, if log shipping was configured, this column displays a toggle that permits enabling/disabling the automatic log shipping.
 - `Actions` column that contains various log shipping-related actions.